Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Making sure we are equipped to deal with the terrain.
 	- Maps, compasses, vehicle.
 	- Coordination

 ## What
 - Three horizons to articulate our present terrain and future destination (map)
-- Workshops focused on ethics and noetic technology (compass)
+- Workshops focused on ethics and sense-making (compass)
 - Circles and roles to coordinate shared responsibilities and accounting for them (vehicle)